upper waypoint

 At the party, supervisors Matt Dorsey and Myrna Melgar appeared, along with recalled former supervisor Joel Engardio, Assemblywoman Catherine Stephanie and Assemblywoman Buffy Wicks.

-Behind Wiener, a more moderate candidate than his two main challengers, progressive Democrat and San Francisco Supervisor Connie Chan, who earned an endorsement from Pelosi, was running second, with about 28% of the vote.
-Saikat Chakrabarti carried around 13.5% of the initial vote.
+Wiener, a more moderate candidate than his two main challengers, held a commanding lead in the race as of Wednesday.
+Chan, a progressive Democrat who earned an endorsement from Pelosi, came in second with about 29% of the vote.
+Saikat Chakrabarti carried around 15% of the initial vote.

 A wealthy former software engineer, Chakrabarti has a small political footprint in San Francisco compared to his opponents.
 Throughout his largely self-funded campaign, which Chakrabarti put nearly $10 million of his own money toward, the Houston-born candidate often referred to his political experience working as a co-founder of Justice Democrats and previous chief of staff to New York Rep. Alexandria Ocasio-Cortez.